WELCOME TO OUR WEB SITE

 - “Public authorities guarantee citizens, regardless of their material status, an equal access to health care services financed from public funds.”

-The beginning of the system started in 1989 and then until 1998 national health system was financed by state budget, from 1999 – III 2003 functioned universal health insurance (17 sickness funds) and then from IV 2003 – X 2004 National Health Fund “Narodowy Fundusz Zdrowia” (NFZ) was established.
-NFZ is a key, national payer for health care serviced from public funds, the institution is supervised by Ministry of Health, acts not for profit, is divided into 16 regional branches, which organize contracting for healthcare providers.
+The beginning of the new post-socialist economical system started in 1989.
+Until 1998 almost all healthcare was financed from the general state budget. from 1999 – III 2003 a universal health insurance system functioned based on 17 so called “sickness funds” and then in 2003 a single payer model with National Health Fund “Narodowy Fundusz Zdrowia” (NFZ) was established.
+NFZ is the single national payer for health care services.
+It receives funds from special taxation called health premiums. calculation of healthcare premiums is complicated and depends on the personal income, form of employment and special circumstances (i.e. for farmers).
+National Health Fund is supervised by the Ministry of Health.
+It acts not for profit and is divided into 16 provincial departments that manage contracting with healthcare providers.

 Until now the system was based on Act of 27th August 2004 on health benefits financed from public funds, the Act of 30th August 1991 on health care institutions, the Act of 8 th September on Public Emergency Healthcare System.

-For the past 13 years health care system in Poland has been delivered at 4 main levels of healthcare:
+For the past 2 decades health care system in Poland has been divided into 4 main sectors of healthcare:

-- Primary Health Care (Primary care physician acts as a “gate keeper” to higher levels of the healthcare system)
+- Primary Health Care “POZ” (Primary care physician acts as a “gate keeper” to higher levels of the healthcare system).
+This sector is composed of many small private practices and some hospital based primary care centers

 - Inpatient Health Care (Hospitals)

-- Long-Term healthcare, rehabilitation hospitals, nursing and care related units, hospices
+- Long-Term healthcare, rehabilitation facilities, home care and hospices

-In the last decade over 760 hospitals (with emergency care services) and several hundred of short stay / day surgery hospitals have been in operation in Poland.
-Most of hospitals are public (90% of those with emergency care services) while most of other hospitals are private.
-Majority of hospitals provide services financed from public funds.
+In the last decade over 580 hospitals (defined as facilities with 24/7 emergency care services and inpatient care) and several hundred of short stay / day surgery hospitals have been in operation in Poland.
+Most of hospitals are publicly owned, acting as non-profit organizations, or incorporated (90% of those with emergency care services and 24/7 inpatient care) while most of other hospitals are private.
+Majority of hospitals provide services financed from public funds administered by the National Health Fund.

-In 2017, the hospital sector in Poland is changing significantly.
-The national network of hospitals has been in plans for the past 10 years and was finally voted on by the Polish Parliament in may of 2017.
-The new network will start on 1st October 2017.
+In 2017, the hospital sector in Poland changed significantly.
+The national network of hospitals was voted in favor by the Polish Parliament in May of 2017.
+The new network was fully implemented in October 2017.

-National Hospital Network, called officially the System of Fundamental Hospital Care Coverage, commonly known as “Hospital Network” divides hospitals into 6 levels, all providing emergency care services 24/7.
+National Hospital Network, called officially the System of Fundamental Hospital Care Coverage, commonly known as the “Hospital Network” divides hospitals into 6 levels, all providing emergency care and inpatient services 24/7, some of them only care related to their specialty profile (oncology, pulmonary and pediatric).

-- 1-st level (with 4 basic units: surgery, internal diseases, gynecology and obstetrics and pediatrics) – mainly county hospitals
+- 1-st level (with 4 basic departments: surgery, internal medicine, gynecology and obstetrics, and pediatrics) – mainly county hospitals, up to 42% privately owned or with mixed ownership – operational model

-- 2-nd level (hospitals having 4 basic units plus 2 specialized units) – larger county and some city hospitals
+- 2-nd level (hospitals having 4 basic departments plus 2 specialized departments) – larger county and some city hospitals, some privately owned

-- 3-rd level (hospitals having 4 basic units plus 6-8 specialized units) – regional hospitals
+- 3-rd level (hospitals having 4 basic departments plus 6-8 specialized departments) – larger regional hospitals, all publicly owned

 And 3 specialized levels: